šŸ² Readers Are Loving These

 They say “I was thinking about that soup all day.”

-Soups worth thinking about Chicken tortilla soup, broccoli cheddar soup, and crockpot potato soup are the ones that tend to follow people through their day.
+Soups worth thinking about Chicken tortilla soup, broccoli cheddar soup, and crockpot potato soup are the ones that seem to follow people around all day in a good way.

 5